somya51p/Musixx/README.md

 # Musixx
-Playing music web app  just by a click and paused on double click using javascript
+Playing music web app  just by a click and paused on another click using javascript...